maximedaniel/SEDYL/README.md

 # Shifting the Energy Demand of Your Laptop (SEDYL)
-Tool for simulating the shift of laptop battery charges according to the energy mix of the local electrical network.
+Tool for simulating the shift of laptop battery charges, given:
+- the laptop configuration
+- the usage of the laptop
+- the energy mix of the local electrical network